vizdata-f21/project-1-7_up/README.md

 We are making 2 different plots to address our question:

-(1) Absolute household income figures for each income quintile by race by year.
+  - **Absolute household income figures for each income quintile by race by year.**

-(2) Household income ratio (baseline = lowest income quintile) for each income quintile by race by year.
+  - **Household income ratio (with the lowest income quintile as the baseline) for each income quintile by race by year.**

 will visualize the income figures for each of household income quintile - how their figure changes over time for each racial